EducloudHQ/rest_with_cdk_typescript/content/delete/create_a_lambda_function.md

 ```

-This will create a Lambda function with the PYTHON_3_8 runtime, using a handler function named `delete_weather.lambda_handler`.
+This will create a Lambda function with the PYTHON_3_8 runtime, using a handler function named `deleteWeather.lambdaHandler`.
 The code property is set to a directory named lambda_handler, which contains the `code` for the Lambda function.
 The `environment` property is set with the name of the `DynamoDB table` and the `primary key field name`.
-The `grant_read_write_data` method is called to `grant` the function minimal `permissions` to `access DynamoDB table`.
+The `grantReadWriteData` method is called to give the function minimal `permissions` to `access DynamoDB table`.